pantheon-systems/documentation/source/content/guides/drupal-9-migration/06-build-tools-to-d9-build-tools.md

 ## Will This Guide Work for Your Build Tools Workflow?

-Before you continue, confirm that your site meets the following:
+Before you continue, confirm that your site meets the following criteria:

 1. Code is managed using an external repository outside of Pantheon (GitHub, GitLab, Bitbucket, etc.).